temet.cosmo

 Combine all CLOUDY (cooling function) outputs for a grid into a master HDF5 table.

-temet.cosmo.clustering module
+temet.cosmo.clustering

 - twoPointAutoCorrelationPeriodicCube(sP, cenSatSelect='all', minRad=10.0, numRadBins=20, colorBin=None, cType=None, mstarBin=None, mType=None, jackKnifeNumSub=4)